kgrid/specs/docs/packaging.md

 - `@type` Setting this to `"koio:KnowledgeObject"` is what declares this as a Knowledge Object.
 The Knowledge Grid depends on this when determining whether something is a Knowledge Object.
 - `@context`  is used to map koio terms to IRIs (along with other terms).
 Contexts can either be directly embedded into the document (an embedded context) or be referenced using a URL.
 Please use the koio context url: http://kgrid.org/koio/contexts/knowledgeobject.jsonld
     - See [The Context](https://www.w3.org/TR/json-ld/#the-context) section of json-ld syntax
-- `koio:packagingVersion` The metadata file must contain a koio packaging version corresponding to the version of this specification that the object follows.
+- `koio:packagingVersion` The metadata file <conform>must</conform> contain a koio packaging version corresponding to the version of this specification that the object follows.
 - `additional descriptive and administrative metadata` we recommend using existing schemas and vocabularies (i.e. Dublin Core, etc.) when adding metadata.
-Some additional metadata may be required by particular implementations of Knowledge Grid components or institutional policies.
+Some additional metadata <conform>may</conform> be required by particular implementations of Knowledge Grid components or institutional policies.

 #### Parts of a knowledge object (Structural Data)
-- `koio:additionalMetadata` (Proposed) an array of paths for any other metadata files that may have been created for this object.
+- `koio:additionalMetadata` (Proposed) an array of paths for any other metadata files that <conform>may</conform> have been created for this object.
 - `koio:hasService` the path to the service description file in this Knowledge Object
 - `koio:hasDeployment` the path to the deployment description file in this Knowledge Object
 - `koio:hasPayload` an array of paths to files in the executable payload.